n8n-io/n8n-docs/docs/courses/level-two/chapter-6.md

 You’ve come a long way throughout this course and learned a lot about workflow automation.
 Here’s what you can do next:

-* Test your knowledge of everything you've learned in this course with a **quiz**.
+* Test your knowledge of everything you've learned in this course with a quiz.
 The quiz consists of questions about the theoretical concepts and workflows covered in this course.

     - You need to have at least 80% correct answers.
     - You can take the quiz as many times as you want.